storesafe/cordova-sqlite-storage/README.md

 # Installing

-**NOTE:** This plugin is now prepared to be installed using either the `plugman` or `cordova` tool.
+**NOTE:** This plugin is now prepared to be installed using the `cordova` tool.

 ## Source tree

 - `SQLitePlugin.coffee.md`: platform-independent (Literate coffee-script, can be read by recent coffee-script compiler)
 - `www`: `SQLitePlugin.js` now platform-independent
-- `src`: Java plugin code for Android & Objective-C plugin code for iOS
+- `src`: Java plugin code for Android; Objective-C plugin code for iOS; C-sharp code & DLLs for WP8
 - `test-www`: simple testing in `index.html` using qunit 1.5.0
-- `Lawnchair-adapter`: Lawnchair adaptor for both iOS and Android, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory
+- `Lawnchair-adapter`: Lawnchair adaptor, based on the version from the Lawnchair repository, with the basic Lawnchair test suite in `test-www` subdirectory

-**NOTE:** there may be some backup files and/or directories with "2013-09", these are old versions that will go away.

 ## Manual installation - Android version